 What You Should Do Next:

-1. Subscribe to The Healthy Parenting Connector
+1. Subscribe to the Healthy Parenting Handbook Newsletter

-2. Try a Free Preview of my Cooking Class for Kids
+2. Try a Free Preview of My Cooking Class for Kids

 Our members’ favorite lesson is always our 10-minute knife skills and safety class, teaching techniques with unique & memorable phrases from butter knives to chef’s knives (ages 2-teen).
 Take a peek here and try it out with your kids.